How the 2019 LinkedIn Phishing Campaign Caused a Cyber Disaster

 Unfortunately, these types of social engineering attacks are not uncommon.
 The only way to stop file-borne macro-based threats, including zero-day malware that can’t be detected by traditional protection solutions, is to invest in a solution that neutralizes all malicious elements in any and all incoming files.

-Votiro’s Secure File Gateway is the only solution that guarantees complete protection from weaponized files.
-Unlike detection-based file security solutions that scan for suspicious elements and block some malicious files, Votiro’s revolutionary Positive Selection technology singles out only the safe elements of each file, ensuring every file that enters your organization is 100% safe.
+Votiro Cloud is the only solution that guarantees complete protection from weaponized files.
+Unlike Secure Email Gateways or detection-based file security solutions that scan for suspicious elements and block some malicious files, Votiro’s revolutionary Positive Selection technology singles out only the safe elements of each file, ensuring every file that enters your organization is 100% safe.
 Votiro’s innovative approach to file security works invisibly in the background, completely eliminating threats while ensuring zero interruption to business.

 To learn more about industry happenings and keep on top of these cybersecurity incidents, sign up for our blog.